 Guess what?
-Before your partner starts his manscaping wedding planning checklist, you need to know this.
+Before your hb2 (husband to be) starts his manscaping wedding planning checklist and plans his stylish wedding hairstyle, you need to know this.
 Grooms are taking charge and loving it.
 Although it can reduce some of the pressure on you, what if he jeopardizes things with his off the cuff plans?

-You and I know it’s normal for the bride to be busy with wedding day make-up and bridal beauty.
+You and I know the devil lies in the wedding details.
+Another thing, it’s normal for the bride to be busy with wedding day make-up and bridal beauty.
 And you are the one who oversees the wedding preparations.
 So, what’s going on?

 At this moment, he’s probably got his manscaping kit ready.
-As well as secretly sketching out every stage of your big day.
-Basically, your clean shaven king desires to be productive and organize a perfect wedding for his gorgeous queen.
+And thinking about sporting a long mane of hair or trimming it for his wedding day.
+But, the groom could be pondering about shaving his scalp and sport a bald look due to fine or thinning hair.
+Basically, your king desires to be productive and organize a perfect wedding for his gorgeous queen.

-So, check out these links and sites to help you and him with the mammoth task ahead.
+So, check out these comprehensive links and sites to help you and your groom with the mammoth task ahead.
 Happy reading…

 Manscaping wedding planning checklist